net00-1/SW-DLT/Docs.md

 3. Best quality available with extension MP4 (separate video and audio to merge with FFmpeg)
 4. Best quality available with any extension (separate video and audio to merge with FFmpeg)

-The default quality is the most reliable way to download videos from websites that might not return resolution data to youtube-dl or are not in the list of supported websites and need to be downloaded using youtube-dl's generic extractor.
+The default quality is the most reliable way to download videos from websites that might not return resolution data to `yt-dlp` or are not in the list of supported websites and need to be downloaded using `yt-dlp`'s generic extractor.
 This option also mostly avoids using FFmpeg to save battery life (FFmpeg can still be used to correct video file issues).

 **Custom Quality**: videos are downloaded using the closest available resolution and FPS to the user's selection.
 This is done to add flexibility when the exact